-PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE current situation of small systems and allow for the planning of a long-term strategy to implement decentralized system's across the country, where appropriate.
-AES: Underway 6) Future policy development should consider the implementation of a regulatory framework that would separate INAC's roles as funding agency and de facto regulator.
+PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE septic systems, cisterns and other small system elements is being prepared.
+The preliminary protocol will be implemented beginning April 1, 2008 and will be finalised by September 30, 2008.
+INAC will work with Health Canada and other federal partners and with First Nations communities to implement the policy on funding the most cost-effective assessment complete by 30/09/2009 Implementation of the policy for small systems will be phased in beginning AES: Underway systems appropriate to community needs and to implement the new protocol on small systems.
+01/04/2008 6) Future policy development should consider the implementation of a regulatory framework that would separate INAC's roles as funding agency and de facto regulator.
 The option of having a separate federal department/agency or the provinces/territories or other entity (such as a First Nations organization/institution or aggregation), other than INAC, to enforce regulations for water and wastewater on-reserve should be explored.
 INAC will develop a proposal for a regulatory framework in accordance with the Government of Canada's commitment in Budget 2007 to introduce an accountable, transparent and enforceable regulatory regime, for safe drinking water on reserve, comparable to off-reserve communities.
 Consultations on legislation will take place in 2008.
-Status: Pending Implementation Update/Rationale: As of 31/03/2010: Latest round of engagement with Regional Chiefs completed.
+Status: Close Update/Rationale: As of 31/03/2010: Latest round of engagement with Regional Chiefs completed.
 Draft FNSDWA is complete and ready for introduction.
-AES: Close
+AES: Close - Fully Implemented